University campuses and buildings

 If the time comes to close the University, the decision will be down to the government and the Public Health Agency of Sweden, and it depends on their assessment of the status of the infection.
 In the current situation, it is not on the agenda.
-It is important for both students and the community in general that the University remains open and carries on with its activities, though from 18 March onwards all teaching and assessment will be carried out remotely.
+It is important for both students and the community in general that the University remains open and carries on with its activities.

 Can I still visit the University's computer rooms on Campus?

 Please note!
 Students must not come to campus if they feel sick or have symptoms of a cold/influenza.
 Are you infected?
 You should primarily contact the course or programme coordinator for your programme/department to facilitate contact tracing and reduce the risk of the infection spreading.
 Stay at home and follow the current guidelines on COVID-19 and the Region Uppsala Infection Control Unit instructions.